 by Daniel Green

 Chippies come in all shapes and sizes and we’re not just talking about the tradesfolk themselves.
-In the timber-working world there’s several sub-areas that you can specialise in.
-But instead of rabbiting on longer than a Sunday sermon, let’s get stuck into the ways that you can become a trade qualified woodworking specialist in the land down under.
+In the timber-working world, there are several sub-areas that you can specialise in.
+But instead of rabbiting on longer than a Sunday sermon, let’s get stuck into the ways that you can become a trade-qualified woodworking specialist in the land down under.

 Carpenter vs. Cabinet Maker?

-When I was in high school in the 1990’s there was pretty much two career choices in the woodworking trades.
-These days however, there’s far more options.
+When I was in high school in the 1990’s there were pretty much two career choices in the woodworking trades.
+These days, however, there are far more options.
 Check out the official list from training.gov.au:

 - Formwork Carpenter.